LeeTeng2001/better-glsl-plugin/README.md

 <!-- Plugin description -->

 Glsl shader language support for intellij based ide.
-It contains more than just simple syntax highlighting.
+It has a lot more features than simple syntax highlighting.

 This plugin is still in development, once it's done, it'll bump its version to v1.0.0.